elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-significance-of-the-formation-of-ions-in-chemical-reactions.md

 url: /learn/chemistry/questions/what-is-the-significance-of-the-formation-of-ions-in-chemical-reactions
 score: -1.0
 related_article1:
-    id: 162035
+    id: 161973
+    title: >-
-    title: What are the effects of ionization on the state of matter?
+        What is the significance of electron removal in the ionization process?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-effects-of-ionization-on-the-state-of-matter
+    url: /learn/chemistry/questions/what-is-the-significance-of-electron-removal-in-the-ionization-process
 related_article2:
-    id: 161986
+    id: 161945
+    title: >-
-    title: What is the role of charged particles in the process of ionization?
+        What is the significance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-charged-particles-in-the-process-of-ionization
+    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
 related_article3:
-    id: 161945
+    id: 162033
+    title: >-
-    title: What is the significance of balancing chemical equations in chemical reactions?
+        What is the significance of state changes in physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-is-the-significance-of-state-changes-in-physical-properties
 related_article4:
-    id: 161986
+    id: 161943
+    title: >-
-    title: What is the role of charged particles in the process of ionization?
+        How does the removal of electrons lead to the formation of ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-charged-particles-in-the-process-of-ionization
+    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 related_article5:
-    id: 162043
+    id: 161933
-    title: How do you balance a chemical equation for the reaction between hydrogen and oxygen?
+    title: >-
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 ---

 &nbsp;